-1. Initial Interview.
+1. Initial Interview

 During the initial interview you will be asked several questions, these are to determine that the right dog is selected for your specific needs as well as ensuring that your training package is designed individually for you.
 Note: While most of our service dog clients are in the Anchorage, Mat-Su Valley and surrounding area, we do train service dog teams nationwide.
 We can develop a training plan for you no matter where you live.

-2. Establish a timeline for the service dog training program.
+2. Establish a timeline for the service dog training program

 All that is required is a simple doctors note stating that you would benefit from the use of a service dog.
 It is against HIPPA for me to ask you what your ailments may or may not be.
-The doctors note is required whether your ailments are visible or not.
+More on that in just a sec…

-4. Find a suitable dog.
+4. Find a suitable dog

-Although you may already have a dog, seldom they have what it takes to work day in and day out.
+Although you may already have a dog, seldom do they have what it takes to work day in and day out.
 We will evaluate your current dog, but understand that over the past decade we have only found a few to be temperamentally sound to do the work necessary.
 We work with several breeders that breed dogs specifically for service work.
 These dogs are not your ordinary pet.
 These dogs have been bred to have the temperament, the personality, the size and structure to perform the duties of a service dog.

-5. Fundraising/Financing meeting.
+5. Fundraising/Financing meeting

 Please note that we are a for profit service dog training school and with that it enables us to keep the costs down and affords us the ability to allow you to make monthly payments (upon approval).
-If you choose to obtain your own fundraising/financing to pay for our service that is up to you, we cannot get involved with any fundraising, grants, bake sales, etc. because we are the direct recipient of such funds.
+If you choose to obtain your own fundraising/financing to pay for our services that is up to you, we cannot get involved with any fundraising, grants, bake sales, etc. because we are the direct recipient of such funds.
 The price breakdown is explained during your initial interview process and kept very private.

 Many of our clients have been able to obtain funding for their service dogs using outside organizations.
 While we know that asking for money is difficult, many organizations may be able to help.